fatiando/ensaio/README.rst

 **Ensaio** (Portuguese for "rehearsal") is a Python package for downloading open-access sample datasets for Geoscience.
-It taps into the curated collection from `fatiando/data
+It taps into the `Fatiando a Terra FAIR data collection
-<https://github.com/fatiando/data>`__ that is designed for use in tutorials,
+<https://github.com/fatiando-data>`__ that is designed for use in tutorials,
 documentation, and teaching.

 It uses `Pooch <https://www.fatiando.org/pooch>`__ to manage downloading and